We're the Roxbury Township History Website!

 This site is also growing and we're adding pages of historical photos and articles on local history.
 We recently added several pages that were sent in by readers.
 We'll expand the Roxbury High School Yearbook pages as they become available and presenting the results here.
 We welcome YOUR scans of YOUR RHS Yearbook, see the 'About' page for tech info before starting.
 Even though this website started in 2004, a special feature is a 'look back' at how this site looked in 1912.
 Sound impossible?, well just click on the "1912 Webpage" button to the left.
 Check back periodically, we'll be adding new pages as time allows.
 This website is focused on the history of the Roxbury Twp. communities of Ledgewood, Succasunna, Kenvil & Lower Berkshire Valley.
 For historical info on Landing & Port Morris, see our links page for the website: LandingNewJersey.com

-In 2006 we began a cooperative relationship with The Roxbury Historic Trust and now host their website pages.
-We're working with them to increase involvement and interest in historical preservation.
+We have a cooperative relationship with The Roxbury Historic Trust and host their website pages.
+We're working together to increase involvement and interest in historical preservation.
 RoxburyNewJersey.com is a non-commercial community website.
 We welcome submissions of Roxbury historical info in the form of remembrances, articles and photo scans.
 Visit us again soon!

 You've already seen 2013,